icvbt/ten-days-of-voice-agents-2025/README.md

 Learn more about testing voice agents in the [LiveKit testing documentation](https://docs.livekit.io/agents/build/testing/).

-## Contributing & Community

 ## License

 This project is based on MIT-licensed templates from LiveKit and includes integration with Murf Falcon.
 See individual LICENSE files in backend and frontend directories for details.

-Built for the AI Voice Agents Challenge by murf.ai
+Built for the AI Voice Agents Challenge by murf.ai and taksshak